Supervising Senior Paralegal and Contracts Manager

 Full Time Job

-Provides a variety of paralegal services to assist attorneys in various aspects of legal work, including preparing legal documents, maintaining legal records, managing the drafting, review and signature of contracts, and special projects as assigned.
-Assists with general office operations, including supervising the paralegal staff and the office administrative assistant.
+The Supervising Paralegal and Contracts Manager will provide a variety of paralegal services to assist NPR’s attorneys with their legal work, including preparing legal documents (particularly contracts), maintaining legal records, managing the drafting, review and execution of contracts, and handling special projects as assigned.
+The Supervising Paralegal and Contracts Manager will manage operations in NPR’s Office of the General Counsel, including supervising the paralegal staff and a shared administrative assistant.

-• Produce high quality work product, including drafting legal documents under attorney supervision to be consistent with prior documents of a similar nature.
+• Produce high quality work product, including drafting contracts and other legal documents under attorney supervision and ensuring consistency with prior documents of a similar nature.

-• Provide training to attorneys and staff on the contract management process and the software used within the department for record-keeping purposes.
+• Provide training to attorneys and staff on the contract management process and the software used within the Office of the General Counsel for record-keeping purposes.

 • Maintain annual registrations with states as required by statutes.